Clan MacAlister: 18th century to present

-In the years spanning from 1689 and 1704 there is little to no record of the clan.
+In the years spanning from 1689 to 1704 there is little to no record of the clan.
 However, in the year 1704, during the first parliament of Queen Anne, Alexander MacAlister of Loup and Archibald MacAlister of Tarbert are recorded as Commissioners of Supply for Argyll.
 By 1706, Tarbert had ceased to be a part of the family of the MacAlisters of Tarbert, as the estate into the possession of a Maclean.
 Alexander MacAlister of Loup was succeeded by his son, Godfrey, who was in turn succeeded by his son.
 During this period, the chiefly line of the clan severed all ties with Kintyre; the family mansion of Ardpatrick House was sold to Walter Campbell of Islay, after which Loup also passed out of the hands of the chiefly family.

 Charles, 12th of Loup married the daughter and heiress of William Somerville of Kennox in 1792.
 In consequence, he assumed the name and arms of Somerville along with his own and the seat of the family was since then located in the Scottish Lowlands at Kennox, in Ayrshire.
 He died in 1847 and was succeeded by his son, Charles.
 Charles was succeeded by his son, Charles.
 Charles Somerville McAlester of Loup and Kennox died in 1903 and was succeeded by his son, Charles Godfrey Somerville McAlester of Loup and Kennox.
 Today the chiefly line has also lost possession of their Kennox lands.
 The current chief of the clan is William St John Somerville McAlester of Loup and Kennox who lives in England.
 The current chief is a member of the Standing Council of Scottish Chiefs.
 Today there is a clan centre located at Glenbarr Abbey.